jackHay22/HALite/README.md

 # HALite geochemical analysis interface

 ## About
-HALite is a Geochemical Analysis tool created by the Hamilton College Geoscience Department, the Hamilton Analytical Laboratory, and the Hamilton College Computer Science Department.
+HALite is a geochemical analysis tool created by the Hamilton College Geoscience department, the Hamilton Analytical Laboratory, and the Hamilton College Computer Science department.

 ## Build
 - In Eclipse go to File -> Export: